dengzq1234/treeprofiler_paper/README.md

 -o ./

 ```
+**Note**: Running the full annotation workflow for the large mOTUs tree requires at least 4 CPUs and 30 GB RAM due to the size and complexity of the dataset.

 Once the visualization activated, click the `TaxaRect_superkingdom`, `TaxaLCA_phylum` and `Taxa_Evolutionary_events` layouts in control panel to have the same visualization as Figure 3.